judging, that you may not be judged.

 Online Retreat |Weekly Guide to Daily Prayer Home |Praying Ordinary Time

 "Jesus said,' Fear no one.'"
 On the Twelfth Sunday of Ordinary Time we can be consoled as Jesus tells us we don't have to fear anyone.
 God will take care of us, so we can be courageous in proclaiming this Good News to others.
 Jesus tells us in Matthew's Gospel, "Are not two sparrows sold for a small coin?
 Yet not one of them falls to the ground without your Father’s knowledge.
 Even all the hairs of your head are counted.
 So do not be afraid; you are worth more than many sparrows."

 Wednesday is the Solemnity of the Nativity of Saint John the Baptist with its own readings.

 The first readings this week are from the Second Book of Kings.
-It is the story of the invasion by Assyria and then the invasion by Babylon, resulting in captivity that left a remnant of the people behind.
+It is the story of the invasion by Assyria and then the invasion by Babylon, resulting in captivity that left a remnant behind.
 The week closes with a reading from the Book of Lamentations.

 Daily Prayer This Week